wekan/wekan-node20/README.md

 ## Trying to compile LLVM (for Zig and Bun) at s390x fails

+- There is no precompiled binaries of Zig and Bun https://github.com/oven-sh/bun/issues/2632
 - Trying: [Compile LLVM](https://github.com/ziglang/zig/wiki/How-to-build-LLVM,-libclang,-and-liblld-from-source#release), to [compile Zig](https://github.com/ziglang/zig/wiki/Building-Zig-From-Source#instructions), to [compile Bun](https://bun.sh/docs/project/development).
 - Trying to compile LLVM (for Zig and Bun) ends with this error at s390x VM that has 8 GB RAM: